REDCOM FW Welcomes Returning Warriors at RWW New Orleans 2022

+FORT WORTH, Texas (May 24, 2022) – On a warm Friday evening in New Orleans, Louisiana, casually-dressed Navy Reserve Sailors received heartfelt greetings from event facilitators as they arrived at a luxury hotel located on the corner of the Bayou State’s famed Bourbon Street for Returning Warrior Workshop (RWW) New Orleans 2022.

-NEW ORLEANS (May 21, 2022) - Navy Reserve Hospital Corpsman 1st Class Sheila Badgerow (right), a Navy Reserve Center Charlotte Sailor who was mobilized for 11 months to New York City in support of the Navy’s COVID-19 pandemic relief effort, engages in conversation with Ms. Roxy Carrillo, Navy Reserve Region Readiness and Mobilization Command Fort Worth’s Yellow Ribbon Reintegration Program specialist, during Returning Warrior Workshop New Orleans 2022.
-Returning Warrior Workshops are a component of the Department of Defense’s Yellow Ribbon Reintegration Program (YRRP), and are designed to promote the well-being of Active and Reserve Component Sailors returning from deployments and individual augments, also known as mobilizations.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Lawrence Davis)
+A component of the Department of Defense’s Yellow Ribbon Reintegration Program (YRRP), the RWW is designed to promote the well-being of Active and Reserve Component Sailors returning from deployments and individual augments, also known as mobilizations.

+24 returning warriors, each accompanied by a guest, approached a blue-clothed table where Personnel Specialist 1st Class Craig Wingate sat neatly dressed in civilian attire typing behind a laptop.
+Wingate, a Training and Administration of the Reserve (TAR) Sailor assigned at Navy Reserve Region Readiness and Mobilization Command Fort Worth (REDCOM FW), welcomed them with a smile as he marked the members and their guests present.

+Wingate confirmed he had copies of their orders on file, and after answering questions, guided them towards the hotel ballroom-area where a full dinner spread awaited.

 |Date Taken: